 Ref/ Org Model nodes can be linked to individual activities in process diagrams to provide contextual information on both ends (i.e. which part of the process this bit of technology supports).
 You can also use these links as Salesforce end-user help.

-In order to create a link between a process activity and a model node click Copy Node Link on a node (right-click menu or under the DOCUMENTATION tab).
+In order to create a link between a process activity and a model node click Copy Node Link on a node (right-click menu or under the DOCUMENTATION/ IN-APP HELP tab).

 Then find the diagram activity you want to link to, right-click on the activity while in edit mode, and select "Org Model Node" option under "Add links" option.